jacobtomlinson/asteroid-prospector/PROJECT.md

 Many people refer to this methodology as 'agile' development but I purposely didn't use that word at any point during the weekend as I didn't want to spend any time discussing what 'agile' is and get bogged down in the methodology.

 ### **How we achieved this**
 We were successful in achieving this!
-We made use of open source frameworks such as [PhysicsJS](http://wellcaffeinated.net/PhysicsJS/) and jQuery and built a very basic game with a rudimentary scoring system and count down timer.
+We made use of open source frameworks such as [PhysicsJS](http://wellcaffeinated.net/PhysicsJS/) and jQuery and built a very basic game with a rudimentary scoring system and countdown timer.
 Just 2 hours into the challenge we had already released version 0.1 to the internet and people around the world were playing it and giving us feedback on where we should improve it and spend our limited time.

 We then split each feature we wished to add into small but complete pieces and released them as soon as they were ready.
 That way the game was constantly evolving and growing but remained completely playable throughout the weekend.